Business Studies Program

 kerrin.wolf@stockton.edu

-The Business Studies Program offers students an opportunity to earn either a B.A. or B.S. in Business Studies.
+The Business Administration Program offers students an opportunity to earn either a B.A. or B.S. in Business Administration.
 The B.A. program is a generalist degree, providing a solid background in business while allowing students the flexibility to follow their own interests.
 The B.S. program allows students to specialize in the fields of accounting, business analytics, finance, financial planning, management, or marketing.
-A minor in Business Studies is also available.
+A minor in Business Administration is also available.

 One of the principal goals of the program is to provide students with an expanded awareness of the complex political, social and economic environments within which all organizations and individuals must function.
 To meet these goals, the program is committed to the education and development of enlightened talent that will recognize and respond to the many complex problems facing public and private organizations.
 The program is dedicated to creating awareness among its students of the many alternative career paths available.
 Graduates are prepared for immediate entry into career fields and graduate programs.